three4c/visualizationOfCenterOfGravity/README.md

-# Windmill
+# Visualization Of Center Of Gravity
-Web development of visualization of windmill
+Web development of visualization of center of gravity.

 ## Build Setup
 ### install